CAN WE TRUST THE BIBLE? FIND FACTS TO HELP SUPPORT THE FACT THAT THE BIBLE IS INDEED TRUST WORTHY

 If you are still questioning whether there is really any truth to this thing called the Bible, I encourage you to take up the book for yourself and just simply give it a read.
 If you have an earnest desire to seek him and he will direct your path.
 Search for him he will reveal himself to you and uncover the truth about the bible.
 Matthew 7:8, ” For everyone who asks, receives.
 Everyone who seeks finds.
 And to everyone who knocks, the door will be opened.
 Can we trust the Bible?
 The change evidenced in not only my life but other persons as well after an encounter with God is one reason why I believe the Bible.

-So, can we trust the Bible?
+So, can I trust the Bible?
 I think we most certainly can.
 If we question the Bible, I think we should question the accuracy of other historical books as well.
 The permanency of the word of God, historical evidence, prophecies fulfilled and changed lives are all reasons to trust the Bible and helps support the authenticity of the Bible.
 Looking to dive more into the topics, I encourage you to pick up a copy of the book, The Case For Christ or watch the movie.

 I would love to hear from you in the comments, why do you believe in the Bible?